neil7057/beach_hut_society/README.md

 *   Model changes would not propogate to Heroku despite Databse recreation.
 This was solved by creating a new Sql hosting instance and updating Heroku config.

-*   Permissions not being applie dto admin accounts caused by an errant 'div'.
+*   Permissions not being applied to admin accounts caused by an errant 'div'.

-*   Search bar woudlnt line up with icon.
+*   Search bar wouldn't line up with icon.
 Margins and padding on standard bootstrap settings overwritten by css changes.

-*    Posts and commnets not consistently displaying.
+*   Posts and comments not consistently displaying.
 Moved formatting to earlier in loop processing.

 *   Comment processing causing Model error.
 Confusion over singular comment (db field) and comments (table name).